cslin0915/hello-line-bot/README.md

 	}
 	```

-	-	Join event: Event object for when your account joins a group or talk room.
+	-	A Join Event : Event object for when your account joins a group or talk room.
 		-	It conains the group's ID **source.groupId**.
 		-	A Sample Event: